smilingthax/unpdf/README.md

 A C++ library to access PDF-files at the object level.
+License: GNU Lesser GPL

 Functionality like "pdfselect" or even an "Acrobat Pro"-clone can then be implemented on top of it - the PDF-Reference will be your friend :-)

 Have a look at [CurrentStatus](https://github.com/smilingthax/unpdf/wiki/CurrentStatus).